washingtonstateuniversity/hrswp-github-updater/README.md

 ## Support Level

 **Active:** WSU HRS actively works on this plugin.
-We plant to continue work for the foreseeable future, adding new features, enhancing existing ones, and maintaining compatability with the latest version of WordPress.
+We plan to continue work for the foreseeable future, adding new features, enhancing existing ones, and maintaining compatability with the latest version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.

 ## Changelog